Sustainable Event Planning

 In fall of 2017, EcoBright became a Recognized Student Organization, and in the following spring, the group applied for and was awarded membership organization within the Environmental Student Assembly, providing us greater access to funding resources and enabling us to collaborate with other environmental organizations on campus.

 The Sustainability Project is USC’s green business club.
-Our goal is to educate other students on the importance of sustainability in business, advocate greener policies and projects here on campus, and connect people who are passionate about the cause.
+We focus on issues at the cross-section of sustainability and business.
+Our mission is to educate other students on the importance of sustainability in business, advocate greener policies and projects in our community, and connect people who are passionate about the cause.